Tuesday, May 19, 2020

 Boston, MA, USA

 If you gain a Master's degree in the US, you can work there for one year afterwards.
-Often foreign graduates are then 'sponsored' by their employer company to continue working in the USA with an H1B work visa.
+Foreign graduates are often 'sponsored' by their employer company to continue working in the USA with an H1B work visa.

 I got a scholarship and a part-time job in the Marketing Department at Northeastern University - Office of Corporate Programs.
 So that also helped financially.